 So below is a different version of the before linked Extension Attribute, using “expect” & maybe a inelegant check.. but hey, if it works!

 UPDATE: Updated to now work with Lion

-This Extension Attribute checks to see if Mac has either an Airport or Wireless & returns “Yes” is the Mac has one & “No” if it doesn’t.
-Continue reading
+The Extension Attribute below checks to see if Mac has either an Airport or Wireless & returns “Yes” is the Mac has one & “No” if it doesn’t.

-Checks if Microsofts Silverlight Plugin is installed, if it’s not it returns the message not installed, if it is installed it returns the version number.
-Continue reading
+The below Extension Attribute checks if Microsofts Silverlight Plugin is installed, if it’s not it returns the message not installed, if it is installed it returns the version number.